TravelWake Score

 Strong country setup

-1 live city guide is already part of the Austria slate, with 3 more queued.
+2 live city guides are already part of the Austria slate, with 2 more queued.

 Source note

-Entry and operating posture were checked against Austria Info, oesterreich.gv.at, OBB, GeoSphere Austria, Oesterreichische Nationalbank, and Ookla Global Index on 12 May 2026.
-Base logic, city sequencing, and season trade-offs remain TravelWake editorial reads built on those operating signals.
+Entry and operating posture were checked against Austria Info, oesterreich.gv.at, OBB, GeoSphere Austria, Oesterreichische Nationalbank, and Ookla Global Index on 24 May 2026.
+Vienna-versus-Graz sequencing, second-city logic, and season trade-offs remain TravelWake editorial reads built on those operating signals.

 Use the latest country filter for fixed and mobile speed context.